bypirob/airo/README.md

 Deploying with Airo is easy:

 1. Define your services in a `compose.yml` file.
-2. Configure your deployment details in `env.yml` (server details, Docker images, etc.).
+2. Configure your deployment details in `env.yml` (server details, Docker images, transport, etc.).
 3. Prepare your Dockerfile.
 4. Set up your Caddyfile for automatic HTTPS and reverse proxy.